abdulmulla8071-source/CodeAlpha_To-do-list/README.md

 ## 🔹 Acknowledgement

-I would like to thank **CodeAlpha** for providing this opportunity to enhance my web development skills through practical tasks.
+I would like to thank You **CodeAlpha** for providing this opportunity to enhance my web development skills through practical tasks.

 **Thank You**